-Redcentric research found that 54% of UK office workers are currently able to work remotely, with 30% feeling that their productivity increases when they work away from the office.
+Redcentric research found that 54 per cent of UK office workers are currently able to work remotely, with 30 per cent feeling that their productivity increases when they work away from the office.
 Yet, a large number of employers are still reluctant to encourage home working.

 Perhaps it’s the thought of losing some control, or having their workspace going to waste.

 Challenges for the 21st century worker